buildbot/buildbot/master/docs/manual/secretsmanagement.rst

 Secret Management
 =================

-Buildbot uses secrets when it is executing tasks during a build.
+Buildbot steps might need secrets to execute their actions.
-Secrets are used to execute commands or remote connections.
+Secrets can be used to execute commands or to create authenticated network connections.
 Secrets could be a ssh key, a password, or the content of a file like a wgetrc file.

 Secrets and providers